 - Q Do back braces and weight lifting belts really work?

-- Q How should I lose weight to reduce my back pain?
+- Q How should I get up from a bent-over position if I have back pain?

-- Q What types of exercise are safe for someone with back pain?
+- Q What are ways to relieve morning back pain?